 Note: even that method is not so bad if it’s the only way that gets you to eat your veggies.

 5 Vegan Microwave Recipes For Breakfast, Lunch and Dinner

-1. Instant oatmeal packets.
-This breakfast option is a no-brainer, especially if you don’t have a lot of time to make breakfast in the morning (who does?), or if you’re traveling a lot.
+Instant oatmeal packets are a no-brainer breakfast option, especially if you don’t have a lot of time to make breakfast in the morning (who does?), or if you’re traveling a lot.